wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 		:width: 80%

-- PCI DSS requirement 10.5.1 requires that audit log history is retained for at least 12 months, with at least the most recent three months immediately available for analysis.
-This can be achieved by enabling Wazuh log archives and configuring `index management policies <https://wazuh.com/blog/wazuh-index-management/>`_.
-To enable Wazuh log archives, follow the instructions below.
+- PCI DSS 10.5.1 requires that you retain audit log history for at least 12 months, with at least the most recent three months immediately available for analysis.
+You can achieve this by enabling Wazuh log archives and configuring `index management policies <https://wazuh.com/blog/wazuh-index-management/>`_.
+To enable Wazuh log archives, take the following steps:

 **Enable archives monitoring in the Wazuh indexer**: